When you’re flying to North America, one city is never enough.

 Best for music fans

 Hit the Honky Tonk Highway for the Nashville Sound and take a hop-on, hop-off trolley tour around the iconic music venues of Opryland, the Ryman Auditorium, the Bluebird Café, and Tootsie’s Orchid Lounge.
-Plump for a stay in the regentrified Gulch area— the smart and suave Thompson Nashville is next door to the city’s legendary Station Inn, where you can listen to excellent toe-tapping bluegrass musicians.
+Plump for a stay in the SoBro area— the smart and suave Omni Nashville is home to one of the best bars in the neighbourhoods, Barlines, where you can listen to excellent toe-tapping bluegrass musicians.

 Then fly south to New Orleans on a 90-minute flight to hear jazz done right on a cruise along the Mississippi River, watch as The Second Lines weave their way through the neighbourhood, or see what’s happening on Bourbon Street, the epicentre of Mardi Gras revelries.
 You can stay in the heart of the French Quarter at the legendary Hotel Monteleone.